 Located in the northern part of downtown Seattle, the Seattle Center is a great spot to go with all its museums, exhibits and festivals of all kind for the whole family!
 This is the place where the famous Space Needle is located.
 From the top of this architectural wonder, erected for the World Fair in 1962, you’ll have a stunning view of Seattle.
 The Space Needle is for Seattle what the Eiffel Tower is for Paris.
 Right across the Space Needle,you’ll see the Chihuly Garden of Glass displaying many gorgeous glass structures.
 Chihuly is also the artist who designed the colorful glass ceiling at the Bellagio in Las Vegas.

-The Experience Music Project Museum features many different permanent and temporary fun and entertaining exhibits involving the music culture in the Seattle Area (Nirvana and Hendrix) but also fantasy world or science fiction movies.
+The Museum of Pop Culture features many different permanent and temporary fun and entertaining exhibits involving the music culture in the Seattle Area (Nirvana and Hendrix) but also fantasy world or science fiction movies.

 For a good way to finish your day in Seattle, head toward the Pacific Center Skyview Observatory located on the tallest building of the city - the Columbia Tower.
 From the 73rd floor of this skyscraper, the observatory has an unbelievable view of the stadiums, the mountains, Bellevue, but also the bay and the city for only $9 full price.